 Frostbite is a severe reaction to cold exposure that causes freezing in the deep layers of skin and tissue.
 Frostbite can cause permanent damage.
 It is recognizable by a loss of feeling and a waxy-white or pale appearance in fingers, toes, nose, or ear lobes.
 For more information, see OSHA’s Cold Stress Safety and Health Guide, or OSHA’s publication, The Cold Stress Equation [PDF].

 What is hypothermia?

 Hypothermia occurs when the body temperature drops to less than 95°F. Symptoms of hypothermia include uncontrollable shivering, slow speech, memory lapses, frequent stumbling, drowsiness, and exhaustion.
-For more information, see OSHA’s Cold Stress Safety and Health Guide, or OSHA’s publication, The Cold Stress Equation (also available as a 21 KB PDF, 4 pages).
+For more information, see OSHA’s Cold Stress Safety and Health Guide, or OSHA’s publication, The Cold Stress Equation.

 What can be done to avoid frostbite and hypothermia?

 - Recognize the environmental and workplace conditions that lead to potential cold-induced illnesses and injuries.

 - Learn the signs and symptoms of cold-induced illnesses/injuries and what to do to help those who are affected.